-The software infrastructure portion of the HBP RI will require significant organizational changes to transition to a robust, scalable and agile Service-Oriented Architecture (SOA).
+The software infrastructure portion of the HBP RI will require significant organisational changes to transition to a robust, scalable and agile Service-Oriented Architecture (SOA).
+Part of this change will require explicit publication of software components by the HBP tasks.
+The components will be organised into the hierarchy depicted in Figure 3.